Federal report affirms OOIDA’s stance on driver shortage

 After accounting for other factors, the overall “migration” pattern for all truck driving types is similar to that for workers in the overall economy.

-Addressing the turnover rate that averaged as high as 94 percent for large carriers, researchers pointed out that working conditions and pay play a role.
+Addressing the turnover rate that averaged as high as 94% for large carriers, researchers pointed out that working conditions and pay play a role.

 “The persistently high turnover presents truckload-segment managers, who employ between one-sixth and one-fourth of all heavy and tractor-trailer truck drivers, with a real business problem: managing recruitment and retention when many individuals entering the occupation in this specific part of the trucking industry find the working conditions and earnings to be unattractive,” the report states.